d-nnis/dotfiles_old/README.md

   * start first tmux session: sourcing tmux.reset.conf
   * VIM: after reloading vimrc a few functions are broken
   * cannot use .less
-  * vim-plug autoinstall: certificates not valid!?
+  * todo parser
+  * copyfast
 * setup
   * *one* update function
   * gfmS, vi and tpm
   * confed with switch to differentiate btw terminal-only and including DE-packages
-* ~/.multitailrc not being read?
+* ~/.multitailrc not being read
 * color
   * of cursor in terminal: zpreztorc, highlight cursor
+  * color spectrum is shitty, some colors do not differ from bg
   * tmux - Xresources - zpreztorc - vim
   * toggle color in vim
   * bright and dark settings